Phantom Lady (film): Plot

-After a fight with his wife on their anniversary, Scott Henderson, a 32-year-old engineer, picks up an equally unhappy woman at Anselmo's Bar in Manhattan and they take a taxi to see a stage show.
+After a fight with his wife on their anniversary, Scott Henderson, a 32-year-old engineer, picks up an equally unhappy woman at Anselmo's Bar in Manhattan, and they take a taxi to see a stage show.
 The woman refuses to tell him anything about herself.
-The star of the show they are watching, Estela Monteiro, becomes furious when she notices that she and the mystery woman are wearing the same unusual hat.
+The star of the show they are watching, Estela Monteiro, becomes furious when she notices that she and the mystery woman are wearing the same distinctive hat.
 When Henderson returns home, he finds Police Inspector Burgess and two of his men waiting to question him; his wife has been strangled with one of his neckties.
-Henderson has a solid alibi, but the bartender, taxi driver, and Monteiro deny seeing the phantom lady.
+Henderson has a solid alibi, but the bartender, taxi driver, and Monteiro remember him but deny seeing the phantom lady.
 Henderson cannot even clearly describe the woman.
 He is tried, convicted, and sentenced to death.

-Carol Richman, Henderson's loyal secretary, who is secretly in love with him, sets out to prove his innocence.
+Carol Richman, known as "Kansas", Henderson's loyal secretary who is secretly in love with him, sets out to prove his innocence.
 She starts with the bartender.
 She sits in the bar night after night, staring at and unnerving him.
 Finally, she follows him home one night.
 When he confronts her on the street, some bystanders step in to restrain him.
 He breaks free, runs into the street and is run over.
-Later, Burgess offers to help (unofficially).
-He has become convinced that only a fool or an innocent man would have stuck to such a weak alibi.
-Burgess provides her with information about the drummer at the show, Cliff, who had tried to make eye contact with the mystery lady.
+Later, Burgess offers to help her (unofficially).
+He believes that only a fool or an innocent man would have stuck to such a weak alibi.
+Burgess provides Kansas with information about the drummer at the show, Cliff, who had tried to make eye contact with the phantom lady.